HcashOrg/hcashd/README.md

 + **Security**: the post-quantum solution must be proved secure in theory, and side-channel attack proof in practice;
 + **High performance**: Signing and signature verification must be fast.
 Most importantly, the public key and signature must be short.

-Please refer to our [detailed report](docs/research/design-rationale-of-post-quantum-features-in-hcash.md) for more information.
+Please refer to our [design rationale](docs/research/design-rationale-of-post-quantum-features-in-hcash.md)  and [technical report](docs/research/post-quantum-signature-schemes-in-hcash.pdf) for more information.

 <a name="starting-hcashd"></a>
 ## Starting Hcashd